Metronet (British infrastructure company): Performance and criticism

 In June 2004, the National Audit Office criticised the complexity of the PPP deals, noting they offered "the prospect, but not the certainty" of improvements.
 In August 2004, Metronet was declared at fault by an accident investigators' report into a May 2004 derailment at White City, for failing to implement sufficient safety checks despite being ordered to do so by TfL.

-In March 2005, the House of Commons Transport Select Committee noted that "Availability is the most important factor for Tube travellers.
+During March 2005, the House of Commons Transport Select Committee noted that "Availability is the most important factor for Tube travellers.
 All the infracos needed to do to meet their availability benchmarks was to perform only a little worse than in the past.
 On most lines, they did not even manage that."
-In March 2005, the House of Commons Public Accounts Committee, charged with ensuring value for money in public spending, published a report concluding that it was "impossible to determine" whether the PPP was better value than a publicly run investment programme.
+That same month, the House of Commons Public Accounts Committee, charged with ensuring value for money in public spending, published a report concluding that it was "impossible to determine" whether the PPP was better value than a publicly run investment programme.

 In April 2005, the Commissioner of Transport for London, Bob Kiley, pressed for an urgent review of the PPP, describing its performance as "bordering on disaster".
 TfL also said that new technology promised by Metronet had yet to be seen — "We were supposed to be getting private sector expertise and technology with the PPP (Public Private Partnership) but instead they are just using the same old kit."
-A week later the chief executive of Metronet was sacked, after complaints that it had made £50 million profit despite being behind on all its major works.
+One week later, the chief executive of Metronet was sacked, after complaints that the company had made £50 million profit despite being behind on all its major works.
 By April 2005, it had started work on only 13 station refurbishments, instead of 32 as scheduled, and was more than a year behind on the refurbishment of 78 District line trains.
 It was also behind on its track replacement programme, having completed 28 km of the anticipated 48 km.

-In November 2006, Metronet were heavily criticised by the arbiter of the PPP, the Office of Rail Regulation (ORR) over their performance from 2003 to 2006.
-Analysis included criticism that Metronet had not performed in an economic or efficient manner, and had failed to follow good industry practice.
+During November 2006, Metronet were heavily criticised by the arbiter of the PPP, the Office of Rail Regulation (ORR) over their performance from 2003 to 2006.
+Specific analysis included the finding that Metronet had not performed in an economic or efficient manner, and had failed to follow good industry practice.
 The ORR also stated that Metronet would be held responsible for £750 million in cost overruns.
 The other PPP consortium, Tube Lines, noted that they were delivering projects on time and on budget.

 In July 2007, Metronet admitted that it may have caused a Central Line train derailment near Mile End, in which a train hit a fire blanket left by maintenance workers.